 Tight but non-threatening singletrack winds through the bush on Sidewinder

-From St Arnaud follow Hwy 63 west and at the entrance to Rotoiti Lodge hook on to the singletrack on the left side of the road and follow it across the highway to the skating rink carpark where there is a sign with the trails on it.
-Follow the markers through scattered matagouri and kanukas more or less along the base of the hill, eventually riding out on to grassy flats.
+Either take the Village Link track leading off Beachnest Crescent or follow Hwy 63 west 2km to the skating rink carpark (signposted) where there is a map with the trails on it.
+Follow the Skating Pond Loop Track through scattered matagouri and kanukas more or less along the base of the hill, soon riding out on to grassy flats.
 Follow the markers across the flats until you reach an intersection with a directional sign.
-Go to the right and right again at the next sign to the Kaka Track which is an intermediate track which climbs to the ridge and the Big Bush Track.
+Take the track straight ahead then right at the next sign to the Kaka Track, which is an intermediate track that climbs to the ridge and the Big Bush Track.
 200m up Kaka a sign indicates the start of Sidewinder Track to the left.

 Skating Pond Loop and Rattler Rim provide entertainment for less skilled riders.